 A spectacular leap high into the air to catch the ball.

 Also known as a daisycutter or a grubber kick, this is a low trajectory kick that is fast-moving and will bounce on the ground multiple times.

-Well, now that you know the basics of the game, you’ve probably picked a team to support and have a better understanding of the lingo, you probably asking yourself, how can I watch the AFL live?
+Well, now that you know the basics of the game of Australian rules football, you’ve probably picked a team to support and have a better understanding of the lingo, you probably asking yourself, how can I watch the AFL live?